fanfank/aap/README.md

 Simply run the following commands:
 1. `git clone https://github.com/fanfank/aap.git`
 2. `cd aap && npm install --verbose`
+3. Drink a cup of tea
-3. `npm run start`
+4. `npm run start`
-4. Go to you browser and visit `127.0.0.1:3093`, follow the instructions to init aap tables
+5. Go to you browser and visit `127.0.0.1:3093`, follow the instructions to init aap tables
-5. See the magic
+6. See the magic